Aliases for SNAP29 Gene

 GeneCards Summary for SNAP29 Gene

 SNAP29 (Synaptosomal-Associated Protein, 29kDa) is a Protein Coding gene.
-Diseases associated with SNAP29 include cerebral dysgenesis, neuropathy, ichthyosis, and palmoplantar keratoderma syndrome.
+Diseases associated with SNAP29 include cerebral dysgenesis, neuropathy, ichthyosis, and palmoplantar keratoderma syndrome and alcohol-related birth defect.
 Among its related pathways are Nicotine Pathway (Dopaminergic Neuron), Pharmacodynamics.
-GO annotations related to this gene include SNAP receptor activity.
+GO annotations related to this gene include syntaxin binding and SNAP receptor activity.

 UniProtKB/Swiss-Prot for SNAP29 Gene

-SNAREs, Soluble N-ethylmaleimide-sensitive factor-attachment protein receptors, are essential proteins for fusion of cellular membranes.
+SNAREs, soluble N-ethylmaleimide-sensitive factor-attachment protein receptors, are essential proteins for fusion of cellular membranes.
 SNAREs localized on opposing membranes assemble to form a trans-SNARE complex, an extended, parallel four alpha-helical bundle that drives membrane fusion.
 SNAP29 is a SNARE involved in autophagy through the direct control of autophagosome membrane fusion with the lysososome membrane.
-Probably involved in multiple membrane trafficking steps.
+Plays also a role in ciliogenesis by regulating membrane fusions.